openlibhums/memory-alpha/content/support/accounts-and-roles/janeway-roles-and-permissions.md

-Title: Roles and permissions on Janeway
+Title: Roles and Permissions on Janeway
-# Roles and permissions on Janeway
+# Roles and Permissions on Janeway

 **WIP**
 Needs some further work, checks and dev input on a few bits.
 Need to check out the granular permissions still.

- - intro

 ## Janeway roles
 - Author